Herbst appliance: Indications

 The removable Acrylic Herbst Appliance can also be used in patients suffering from obstructive sleep apnea, in order to improve the clinical symptoms.

 Herbst treatment is also good in postadolescent patients who have passed their peak pubertal growth, as the appliance can take advantage of the residual growth.

 Treatment timing

 The appropriate skeletal maturation period to initiate Herbst treatment is considered as a critical parameter for successful results.
-Herbst treatment before the pubertal peak of growth have lead to a normal skeletal and soft tissue morphology at a young age.
-However, this early approach needs retention of the treatment results until the eruption of all the permanent teeth into a stablerelationships.
-By starting treatment in the permanent dentition at or just after the pubertal growth peak, the larger increase in the condylar growth and the shorter retention phase required have lead to a more stable occlusion and reduced posttreatment relapse.
-However,some researchers have found that Herbst treatment was giving equal results in prepubertal and postpubertal patients although greater anchorage loss is to be anticipated in postpubertal patients.
+Herbst treatment before the pubertal peak of growth has led to a normal skeletal and soft tissue morphology at a young age.
+However, this early approach needs retention of the treatment results until the eruption of all the permanent teeth into a stable relationship.
+By starting treatment in the permanent dentition at or just after the pubertal growth peak, the larger increase in the condylar growth and the shorter retention phase required have led to a more stable occlusion and reduced posttreatment relapse.
+However, some researchers have found that Herbst treatment was giving equal results in prepubertal and postpubertal patients although greater anchorage loss is to be anticipated in postpubertal patients.